 FBI searches costume store in 'Geezer Bandit' investigation

-Authorities probing the case of the so-called Geezer Bandit have served a search warrant at a costume store in the San Luis Obispo area, demanding a list of all customers who bought a mask known as the Elder.
+Authorities probing the case of the Geezer Bandit have served a search warrant at a costume store in the San Luis Obispo area, demanding a list of all customers who bought a mask known as The Elder.

 "The robber was described as someone who appeared to be an elderly white male, but may have been wearing a synthetic-like mask and gloves to conceal his true physical characteristics," the FBI said in a statement Wednesday about the San Luis Obispo robbery.

 The statement also reminded the public that a $20,000 reward awaits the person able to provide information leading to the Geezer Bandit's arrest.